153lym/DyHG/README.md

 ## Citation:
 **This repository contains the source code for the paper:**

-`Fusing High-Order Topology Hypergraphs and Dynamic Semantics Network for Spatial Domain Identification`
+`Capturing High-Order Topology and Dynamic Semantic for Spatial Domain Identification`